 Of all the rarest beach sand colors, purple is considered probably the most infrequent.

 Known, as of yet, to only be found in California , Big Sur is a secret hidden on the Pfeiffer Beach.
-Here is where the sand is colored violet by the presence of quartz and garnet in the sand.

 It sounds like a mythical tale where the heroes walked on sands of purple.
 A must-visit location if you want to marvel at nature’s beauty.